-Middlefield High Interest Income Class (formerly Middlefield Short-Term Income Class) (the "Fund") is a mutual fund class of Middlefield Mutual Funds Limited.
+Middlefield High Interest Income Class (the "Fund") is a mutual fund class of Middlefield Mutual Funds Limited.
 The Fund's objective is to provide a high level of interest income, while emphasizing capital preservation and liquidity.
 The Fund invests in high quality fixed-income securities, with maturities of generally not more than three years, including treasury bills and other short-term debt instruments.
 Investments are predominantly issued or guaranteed by federal or provincial governments, banks, or trust and loan companies, and may also include high grade commercial paper issued by corporations.